Race to Rugby World Cup 2019

 Following the wrap-up of what was a historical RWC 2021 in New Zealand, the Race to Rugby World Cup adventure continued!

 From Eden Park, New Zealand on 12 November 2022, Ron jumped back on his bike to Auckland airport, flew to Chile and embarked on another remarkable 300-day adventure, pedalling tirelessly to France for the opener of Rugby World Cup 2023.
+Along the way, this extraordinary effort helped raise over $200,000 in support of ChildFund Rugby’s work, making a lasting difference for young people around the world.

 From Auckland to Paris, the incredible 22,000 kilometres bicycle ride to Rugby World Cup France 2023 continues raising funds for social impact through ChildFund Rugby